joemasilotti/masilotti.com/src/_posts/2023-04-25-swift-for-ruby-developers.md

 If you missed the live stream you can watch the recording on YouTube.
 Read on for a breakdown of the Swift topics with copy-pasteable code snippets.

-<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/H58Tj-i2aSE?start=129" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe src="https://www.youtube-nocookie.com/embed/H58Tj-i2aSE?start=129" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen class="w-full aspect-video"></iframe>

-Sign up for my weekly newsletter to get notified the next time I live stream.

 <div class="not-prose">
-  <%= render Newsletter::CTA.new(site.data.newsletters.masilotti) %>
+  <%= render Newsletter::CTA.new(site.data.newsletters.masilotti, title: "Don't miss the next session", description: "Get notified when I stream and join the live Q&A.") %>
 </div>

 ## Getting started